dailymotion/vast-client-js/README.md

 In addition to fetching and parsing a VAST resource, **VASTClient** provides options to filter a sequence of calls based on count and time of execution, together with the possibility to track URLs using **VASTTracker**.

-If you need to directy parse a VAST XML and follow a wrappers chain, you can use the **VASTClient** just like so :
+If you need to directly parse a VAST XML and  also follow any wrappers chain, you can use the  `parseVAST` method from the  **VASTClient** :

 ```javascript
 import { VASTClient } from '@dailymotion/vast-client'